• Skip to table of contents

 • Students who complete the online MSW program will be able to enroll in the coursework needed to help them successfully complete the licensing exam for clinical social work practice and advanced macro practice.

-Applicants to the UNC School of Social Work must submit their applications through The Graduate School.
-You must complete the application process through The Graduate School to be considered for admission to all of our degree programs.
+Applicants must complete the application process through The UNC Graduate School to be considered for admission.
 Requirements for the statement of purpose guidelines, letters of recommendation, and more application details can be found on the UNC School of Social Work and The Graduate School application site.
-The new Online MSW program is accepting applications through 11:59 p.m.
-ET on Tuesday, October 24 for the January 2024 session.

 No, you do not need social work experience to apply.
 However, we do prefer applicants who have volunteer experience in a social work-related field.